renalfa/renalfa/README.md

     <img src="https://readme-typing-svg.demolab.com/?lines=Im%20Frontend%20Developer%20;Mobile%20Developer;1%2B%20years%20of%20coding%20experience;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=500&height=45&color=f75c7e&vCenter=true&pause=1000&size=22" /></a>
 </p>

-Fast learner, adaptive, creative and professional person.
-Having experience on building and developing web and mobile apps with attractive and responsive user interfaces.
-Experienced UI Developer using various Javascripts framework and library such as React, React Native, Next, and Vue, with combination Material UI, Tailwind CSS, Bootstrap, and Bulma.
-Able to use some database and storage such as Firebase, Supabase, Strapi, MongoDB, and PostgresQL.
-Also an able in Git and has collaborated on platforms such as GitHub, GitLab, and Bitbucket.
-Not only have strong technical skills, but also understand teamwork well, and I am familiar with development methodologies such as Scrum and Agile and used to working with deadlines.
+I’m Frontend Developer with 1.5 years of experience in web and mobile app development.
+Proficient in Javascript and Typescript, with expertise in React.js, React Native (Expo), and Next.js.
+Skilled in styling with Material UI, Tailwind CSS, and Bootstrap.
+Experienced in working with Firebase, Supabase, MongoDB, and PostgreSQL.
+Strong Git skills, with collaboration experience on GitHub, GitLab, and Bitbucket.
+Familiar with Agile and Scrum methodologies, and accustomed to working under deadlines.

  <h2>:trophy: My Github Stats and Activity</h2>